ppy/osu-wiki/wiki/Help_Centre/en.md

 - The last date you can remember being able to access your account normally
 - Any other identifying information that you think could be helpful

-*Notice: Please do not include replay or score data in your ticket; we cannot use this to verify your ownership of the account.*

-#### The website is telling me that I've tried to sign-in too many times!
+#### The website is telling me that I've tried to sign in too many times!

 **This is a temporary protection measure after repeated failures to access your account.**

-If this happens to you, simply wait for awhile and try to sign-in after 10–20 minutes.
+If this happens to you, simply wait for awhile and try to sign in after 10–20 minutes.

-A couple of hours at the absolute maximum will clear the status for most people and allow them to sign-in again.
+A couple of hours at the absolute maximum will clear the status for most people and allow them to sign in again.

 #### I didn't receive any emails from osu!/I forgot my email address!